galanteh/SQL-Stream-Builder-Exercise/README.md

 # Lab 7 - Real World example with Jsons of CDC
 In this lab, we will for example, use NiFi and SSB at Flink to process Json comming with information of CDC of another database system.

-A. In our first approach, we will use real JSON files that are located in the files directory of this repo.
+* In our first approach, we will use real JSON files that are located in the files directory of this repo.
-B. We will build a flow in NiFi to get the files, query that information upon on the type of operation and we will put in new Topics depending on the operation.
+* We will build a flow in NiFi to get the files, query that information upon on the type of operation and we will put in new Topics depending on the operation.
-C. After doing that at NiFi, we will take them with SSB from the topcis and Query the information with virtual tables and SQL.
+* After doing that at NiFi, we will take them with SSB from the topcis and Query the information with virtual tables and SQL.

 ## Part A - NiFi Get the files from Github
 1. First, let's go to NiFi and create a new Process Group called LabJson